Become a Santa Monica Firefighter

 • Possess a High School Diploma or GED equivalent. • Possess a valid CA driver’s license at time of appointment.

-• Have a valid CPAT or Biddle test within the last 12 months. • A current CPAT or Biddle test must be in possession by Aug 10th.
+• Have a valid CPAT or Biddle test within the last 12 months. • A current CPAT or Biddle test must be completed.

 Candidates who have the following are strongly desired:

 • EMT certification • California Paramedic License

 Candidates must meet the minimum qualifications, apply within the application dates, and pass the written test.
 Those candidates who pass the written test will be selected to conduct an oral interview.
 The next step is a Chief’s interview.
 Finally, candidates must pass a psychological exam, a medical exam, and a background check – including a polygraph test.
 The top candidates are selected from this final pool to join the four-month SMFD fire academy.